Summary of procedure for teaching students to recognize Situations of Uncertainty

 If the student keeps making mistakes and misjudging whether the warning time of a vehicle is longer than the crossing time, review his or her intuitive understanding of crossing time again, then resume comparing warning times of approaching vehicles to crossing time until s/he becomes reliably accurate.

-ASSESS SITUATION: After listening to/(watching) enough vehicles to observe the range of warning times for vehicles approaching from the right and from the left in that situation, discuss with the student whether it is a Situation of Uncertainty or a Situation of Confidence (the back of the TMAD Checklist has a flowchart to help guide this discussion).
+ASSESS SITUATION: After listening to/(watching) enough vehicles to observe the range of warning times for vehicles approaching from the right and from the left in that situation, discuss with the student whether it is a Situation of Uncertainty or a Situation of Confidence (the principles and flow chart may help guide that discussion).

 REPEAT!
 Take the students to a variety of crossing situations and ask them to independently assess whether it is a Situation of Uncertainty or not, based on their observation of the traffic and their estimate of the width of the street (using their intuitive understanding).